syncfusion-content/reactjs-docs/ReactJS/Ribbon/Getting-Started.md

 ## Configuring Groups

-List of controls are combined as logical [`groups`](http://help.syncfusion.com/js/api/ejribbon#members:tabs-groups) into Tab.
-Group alignment type as `row/column`, Default is `row`.
+List of controls are combined as logical groups into Tab.
+Group alignment type as row/column, Default is row.

-Create group item with [`text`](http://help.syncfusion.com/js/api/ejribbon#members:tabs-groups-content-groups-text) specified and add content group to Groups collection with ejButton control settings.
+Create group item with text specified and add content group to Groups collection with ejButton control settings.

+Configure the React.createElement bind value tabs with group and button named as New.

 {% highlight html %}